pulp-platform/cheshire/docs/tg/xilinx.md

 Flashing an image should take about 10 minutes. *Note that after flashing, your board's bitstream must be reprogrammed* as it is overridden for this task.

 If the image given by `CHS_XILINX_FLASH_BIN` does not exist, `make` will attempt to build it before flashing.
-If `CHS_XILINX_FLASH_BIN` is not provided, the target assumes the board's Linux image by default.
+If `CHS_XILINX_FLASH_BIN` is not provided, the target assumes the default Linux image for your board.

 After flashing your disk image and reprogramming your bitstream, reset into boot mode 2.
 For `helloworld`, you should again see a `Hello World!` UART output.